 The average length of stay is approximately nine months, but is dependent upon need for rehabilitation and residents are not turned away if support is still required.
 Due to the housing crisis, it is becoming increasing difficult for our residents to find a home and therefore move out of Caritas Anchor House.

 6. Why do you have more male residents than female?

 When Anchor House was founded, it was a male environment for seafarers and today the majority of referrals for hostel accommodation are for men.
 This is because single homeless women have more options on referral if they have children, which gives them statutory rights to housing; or they might need to live in a non-male environment for a while.
 We have one floor out of five designated solely for women which accommodates 23 people.

 7. Do residents have a choice of activities?

 Our unique Aspirations Programme provides a range of activities that address the entire needs of a person, from basic education to healthy physical and emotional wellbeing.

-On arrival, every resident completes a self assessment with their Lifestyle Architect, so that they can decide what areas they need to focus on, whether that’s social relationships, self-care, health, money management, or something else.
+On arrival, every resident completes a self assessment with their Keyworker, so that they can decide what areas they need to focus on, whether that’s social relationships, self-care, health, money management, or something else.
 They then develop their own plan of action, which will include a programme of volunteering, training, education, health and nutrition and recreational activities.

 8. What makes you different from other homeless charities?